 Market segments can often be broken down multiple times.
 For instance, it's useful to subdivide teen users into even smaller categories.
 While some young adults enjoy reading romance novels others enjoy fantasy graphic novels.
 Others might be interested in robotics.
 Look for services that appeal to each group.

 Example.
 Michael Cherry at the Evansville Vanderburgh Public Library (EVPL) recommends a focus on robotics.
 His library received a Vex robotics kit and became involved with teaching basic engineering.
 The young people even finished second in a robotics competition.
 This educational program got was aimed at a different market segment than some traditional programs for youth.
-To learn more, read an article about this program.
 The photo below shows a Woodburn Public Library youth from the Allen County Public Library working with a Vex robot.

 It's important for librarians to distinguish between those strategies intended to bring about a single transaction or those designed to create an extended relationship with a customer.